 System health and system ID indicator code Condition Blue solid Indicates that the system is turned on, system is healthy and system ID mode is not active.
 Press the system health and system ID button to switch to system ID mode.
 Blinking blue Indicates that the system ID mode is active.
 Press the system health and system ID button to switch to system health mode.
 Amber solid Indicates that the system is in fail-safe mode.
 If the problem persists, see the Getting help section.
 Blinking amber Indicates that the system is experiencing a fault.
 Check the System Event Log or the LCD panel, if available on the bezel, for specific error message.
-For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page, at qr.dell.com iDRAC Quick Sync 2 indicator codes i NOTE: iDRAC Quick Sync 2 module (optional) is located on the left control panel of your system.
+For more information about error messages, see the Dell Event and Error Messages Reference Guide at Dell.com/openmanagemanuals > OpenManage software .

+iDRAC Quick Sync 2 indicator codes

+i) NOTE: iDRAC Quick Sync 2 module (optional) is located on the left control panel of your system.